 "Ours was a solitary ceremony, but fed from the same bond with the land, founded on respect and gratitude.
 Now the circle drawn around us is bigger, encompassing a whole people to which we again belong.
 But still the offering says, 'Here we are,' and still I hear at the end of the words the land murmuring to itself, 'Ohh, here are the ones who know how to say thank you.'
 Today my father can speak his prayers in our language.
 But it was 'Here's to the gods of Tahawus' that came first, in the voice I will always hear.
 It was in the presence of ancient ceremonies that I understood that our coffee offering was not secondhand, it was ours."

-I've written before about my own morning rituals, which are solitary ones except for Tilly's presence, and also about how much I prefer that solitude to be undisturbed in the enchanted liminal space between waking up and creative work.
-We can draw parallels between the rituals of beginning / rituals of approach we employ to facilitate creative work and the morning ritual Kimmerer describes.
-Ceremony, meditation, creative routines and practices designed to ease us into work, these are all means of acknowledging the transition from one state into another: from sleep into a brand new day, from morning chores and mundane concerns to the focused state of creativity and inspiration.
+I've written before about my own early morning ritual of climbing the hill up to my studio, and how I prefer to move in silence through the liminal space between waking up and creative work.
+We can draw parallels between the rituals of approach we employ to facilitate creative work and the morning ritual Kimmerer describes.
+Ritual, ceremony, meditation, creative routines and practices designed to ease us into work -- these are all means of acknowledging the transition from one state into another: from sleep into a brand new day, from morning chores and mundane concerns to the focused state of creativity and inspiration.

 In my own morning rituals, gratitude to the land, to our animal neighbors, to the vast nonhuman world plays a crucial part.
 It is why I write and why I paint: sheer gratitude for being alive, even on -- perhaps especially on -- those mornings when, because of poor health or other difficulties, life feels most burdensome.
 I want to create not from a place of ego and self-aggrandizement but as a means of gifting stories to the beautiful land that feeds and clothes and houses and sustains me; and to give, as Pablo Neruda once said, "something resiny, earthlike and fragrant in exchange for the gift of human brotherhood."